mzemel/mzemel.github.io/_posts/articles/2020-12-15-the-red-house-on-mississippi.md

 In summary, the RHAZ is more <i>intuitively</i> viewed as a psychological issue about individuals than a socio-economic issue about class and race.

-## The neurotic class
+## The narcissist class

 &nbsp;
 Controversy acts like a sieve.

 Only a small percentage of overall protestors are left defending the RHAZ -- we might ask: what is special about this subset in particular?
-As it turns out, these are the most <i>neurotic</i> of all the protestors.
+As it turns out, these are the most <i>narcissistic</i> of all the protestors.

-Neurosis, to me, is the willingness to challenge orthodoxy (and accept pain) as a <i>means of self-expression.</i>
+Narcissism, to me, is the willingness to challenge orthodoxy (and accept pain) as a <i>means of self-expression.</i>

 For these protestors, it is <i>more important</i> that they express themselves as revolutionaries than it is to follow the new orthodoxy, one which would make defending William X. Nietzche difficult.
 They continue to defend him, against intuition, even though it turns them into pariahs.